<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">http://blog.peplau.com.br/?p=768</guid>

-<description><![CDATA[<div class="lr_horizontal_share" data-share-url="https://blog.peplau.com.br/index-searching-find-item-using-custom-fields-with-sitecore-powershell/"></div>UPDATE: Michael West likes this solution and confirmed that it will be part of the next release of SPE (6.0), becoming my first contribution to SPE!
+<description><![CDATA[<div class="lr_horizontal_share" data-share-url="http://blog.peplau.com.br/index-searching-find-item-using-custom-fields-with-sitecore-powershell/"></div>UPDATE: Michael West likes this solution and confirmed that it will be part of the next release of SPE (6.0), becoming my first contribution to SPE!
 Here is the ticket where this implementation is being tracked.
 If you are a big fan of Sitecore Powershell Extensions like me, you probably know the Find-Item command, which allows searching your search [&#8230;]]]></description>

 <content:encoded><![CDATA[<hr />